SchrodingerBear/java-2d-game-project-eclipse/README.md

 Recreate Story

 INFORMATION:
-World Map System: The character will unlock islands as the story progresses.
+World Map System:
+ - The character will unlock islands as the story progress.
+There are 5 Islands, the Main Images for islands are stored in "world system project" folder in res folder.